 Does a garden designer add value?

-The short answer is yes – lots!
+If you're wondering whether a garden designer adds value, the the short answer is yes – lots!
 A survey by The Society of Garden Designers and Zoopla has the facts to back it up.
-Half of its respondents thought a well-designed garden is as important (or in some cases, even more important,) than a well-designed kitchen or bathroom.
+Half of its respondents thought a well-designed garden is as important (or in some cases, even more important) than a well-designed kitchen or bathroom.
 And that's just for starters...

 'The research also found that around three quarters (74%) of homeowners either already have or would consider spending money on their garden to increase the value of their property,' the Society of Garden Designers continue.
 'On average, Brits would be willing to spend an extra £14,448 to purchase a home with a garden.